nhi1e/ucsc-made-easy-frontend/README.md

 git clone https://github.com/nhi1e/ucsc-made-easy-frontend.git
 ```

-Navigate to the front-end repo in one terminal and run
+In one terminal, navigate to the front-end repo and run

 ```
 npm i